LiEnby/nand-dumper/README.md

-*Dont use enso, it will probably bootloop / freeze the console* - for people who know what there doing only!
+*Dont use enso with this, it will probably bootloop / freeze the console*

 # nand-dumper